FICO - Your Credit Score

 Because our world is so computer-driven, you're probably not surprised to hear that your creditworthiness boils down to a single number.

 All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 Each of the three credit agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While the formulas vary, the differences aren't huge; all of the agencies use the following to build a credit score:

-- Credit History - How long have you had credit?
+- Your Credit History - How many years have you had credit?

 Raising your credit score

-Curious about credit scores?
-Call us at 469-640-0400.
+Want to know more about credit scores?
+Call us: 469-640-0400.